https://www.rajith.me/2018/07/what-is-load-balancing.html

 Install apache web server in both servers

-Run the below commands to install apache web server in both server 1 and server 2
+Run the below commands to install apache web server in both server 1 and server 2sudo apt-get update

 sudo apt-get install apache2